serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 We'll see how this contrasts with a pull-based approach later.

-First, what's the issue with using tools like Jenkins or CirleCI for deployment?
-My main arguments against traditional CI/CD tools are:
+First, what's the issue with tools like Jenkins or CirleCI for deployment?
+My main security arguments against traditional CI/CD tools are:

-* They offer a network attack surface
+* the network attack surface
-* Some offer very disappointing access controls over secrets
+* disappointing access controls over secrets (looking at you CircleCI)
-* With a SaaS CI/CD tool, you're sharing your secrets with yet another third-party
+* yet another third-party with your deployment secrets (for SaaS)

 ### Network attack surface